UoB-CSA/setup-guides/aws/access-instance.md

 4. Copy the keypair to your `~/.ssh` folder using `cp keypair.pem ~/.ssh` where `keypair.pem` is the path to the downloaded keypair

-4. Set your key to have the correct permissions by running `chmod 0600 ~/.ssh/keypair.pem`.
+4. **WARNING MAKE SURE YOU TYPE THIS COMMAND *EXACTLY* AS SHOWN** Set your key to have the correct permissions by running `chmod 0600 ~/.ssh/keypair.pem`.

 5. Use the command `ssh ubuntu@52.90.29.156 -i ~/.ssh/keypair.pem`.
 Replace the IP address with your IP and `keypair.pem` with the location of the keypair you downloaded.